June Pride and Juneteenth

 The Black Cat’s Pride History

-We are paying homage to a historic-cultural monument The Black Cat.
+We pay homage to a historic-cultural monument The Black Cat.
 Stonewall is popularly known to have launched the LGBTQI+ revolution.
 However, before Stonewall, there was the Black Cat.

 The Stonewall Inn was raided by police on June 28, 1969, in New York City’s West Village where they physically assaulted customers.